brightwellt/CarND-Vehicle-Detection/writeup_template.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The workbook has a number of section headers.
-The classifier was trained in the cell marked "Classifier Training", using the extract_features functions from Cell 1.
+The classifier was trained in the cell marked "Classifier Training", using the extract_features functions from the "Lesson Functions" section..
 I trained a linear SVM using the following steps:
 - load car and not-car images
 - extract hog features from images